-- 5.6.1 The employer will take out and continue to hold for the term of this Agreement a policy of insurance to cover employees covered by this Agreement for personal accident and illness.
-The cover will be for 24 hours a day and will cover accidents that occur outside working hours including travel to and from work, and illnesses in accordance with the insurer's Income Protection Insurance Policy and rules. - 5.6.2 The benefits relate to weekly earnings in accordance with the insurer's Income Protection Insurance Policy. - 5.6.3 The employer will continue to make Superannuation contributions on behalf of an employee who accessing Income Protection for the period that they are absent.
+- The employer will take out and continue to hold for the term of this 5.6.1 Agreement a policy of income protection to cover employees covered by this Agreement for personal accident and illness.
+The cover will be for 24 hours a day and will cover accidents that occur outside working hours including travel to and from work, and illnesses in accordance with the insurer's Income Protection Policy and rules. - The benefits relate to weekly earnings in accordance with the insurer's 5.6.2 Income Protection Policy. - 5.6.3 The employer will continue to make Superannuation contributions on behalf of an employee who accessing Income Protection for the period that they are absent.
 Contributions will be made at the same rate as the last pay period prior to the employee entering Income Protection.

-- 5.6.4 Accruals of leave entitlements shall not apply to Employees who are absent from work and receive payments via income protection insurance.
-The period of time absent on income protection will not break service, but shall not count towards service. - 5.6.5 The employer will provide employees with an insurance policy to top up salaries when a decrease is experienced under the workers compensation scheme.
+- 5.6.4 Accruals of leave entitlements shall not apply to Employees who are absent from work and receive payments via income protection..
+The period of time absent on income protection will not break service, but shall not count towards service. - The employer will provide employees with an insurance policy to top up salaries when a decrease is experienced under the workers compensation scheme.
 The benefits will be paid in accordance with the insurer's insurance Policy and their guidelines as amended from time to time and the Return to Work Act 2014.